Visit the Blood Cancers & Stem Cell Transplant Care Team page

 The Bone Marrow and Stem Cell Transplant Center at the UNM Comprehensive Cancer Center offers treatment choices for people with lymphoma and myeloma.
 Almost 1,000 New Mexicans receive a blood cancer diagnosis each year, according to American Cancer Society estimates.

-The UNM Comprehensive Cancer Center program is the state’s only bone marrow transplant program.
+The UNM Cancer Center program is New Mexico’s only bone marrow transplant program.
 It includes a nurse manager, nurse coordinator, a social worker, a pharmacist, infusion nurses, and an inpatient team.
-“Bone marrow transplantation needs a multidisciplinary team because of the complexity in coordinating care,” says Fero.
 The team’s Nurse Manager, Maria Limanovich, says the team follows each person from the beginning of bone marrow transplant treatment through completion.

 — Matthew Fero, MD, FACP